Vlad6300/Lighteight_Sniffer/README.md

-# Simple_Sniffer
+# Lightweight_Sniffer
-An early version of a python sniffer
+A python sniffer that outputs the data into ML ready format (.csv)